bkataru/bkataru/README.md

   <img src="https://komarev.com/ghpvc/?username=bkataru" alt="bkataru" />
 </div>

-I'm a physics and mathematics graduate with a bent for computing who's in constant pursuit of mastery over the machine at all levels of abstraction.
+I'm a physics and mathematics graduate with a bent for computing in constant pursuit of mastery over the machine at all levels of abstraction.
 I'm also a big-time fanboy of robust, scalable engineering and fast execution speeds.

 I previously worked on hacking together methods and tools for computational physics in neutrino phenomenology.